 You will need to submit a personal statement of no more than one A4 side, explaining why you have chosen to apply for this course.
 Application deadline is 4 November 2019.

 If your application is successful, we will invite you for an informal interview, where you will do a short talk on a selected area or point of interest.
 We will allocate topics in advance, so you will have time to do your research about it.
 Interviews will take place on 21 and 22 November 2019.

 This part-time tourism course combines classroom-based learning with practical guiding ‘walkshops' on the streets of Clerkenwell and Islington, and at an indoor landmark.

 With its long-standing reputation for radical thought, lively entertainment and health-giving waters, and its modern role as a centre for creativity and arts, Clerkenwell and Islington is an endlessly fascinating place for guides and their clients.

 The classroom-based sessions will take place on Thursdays and consist of lectures on the history of Clerkenwell and Islington as well as activities to support your development and improve your guiding skills.

-The practical sessions take place every other Saturday (generally in the morning).
+The practical sessions generally take place every other Saturday (generally in the morning) but in the run up to practical exams some sessions will take place on Sundays..
 You take part in guided walks with your tutor or, more often, with the students as guides.
 Each of you will be allocated a landmark to research and then have a chance to practice your guiding skills with a short presentation to your fellow students and tutor at the relevant stop.